DimEvil/VISdatapaper/VIS-occurrences-paper.md

 Four locations in the Yser estuary and 43 locations in the Scheldt estuary in Flanders, Belgium have been sampled since 1992.
 While the Yser estuary only covers a small geographical area, the Scheldt estuary is with 33.000 hectares one of the largest estuaries in Europe.
 It is also one of the few remaining European estuaries that include the entire gradient from fresh to saltwater tidal areas (`citation needed`).
 The 43 sampling locations in the Scheldt estuary are located in the river Scheldt, but also in the rivers "Durme", "Rupel", and "Zenne".
 In 2001, these locations were consolidated in a monitoring network for Flanders ("VISmeetnet") of 900 sampling points.
 The geographic coordinates in the dataset are those of the sampling locations.
 Since these do not always represent the actual coordinates of the catch, which may have occurred further up- or downriver, the coordinateUncertaintyInMeters has been set to 250.

 Over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium have been sampled since 1992.
-In 2001, these locations were consolidated in a monitoring network ("VISmeetnet") of 900 sampling points.
+In 2001, these locations were also consolidated in a monitoring network ("VISmeetnet") of 900 sampling points.
 The geographic coordinates in the dataset are those of the sampling locations.
 Since these do not always represent the actual coordinates of the catch, which may have occurred further up- or downriver, the coordinateUncertaintyInMeters has been set to 250.

 ### Sampling description